 Microlearning courses or events are short, crisp, and quick, with no defined duration required in its delivery.

-Due to their short format and specific objective-driven nature, micro-learning has more impact, with heavier focus being given to a specific concept, topic, or an idea.
+Due to their short format and specific objective-driven nature, micro-learning has more impact, with heavier focus being given to a specific concept, topic, or idea.

 5 Reasons to Integrate Microlearning in Mobile Learning Strategy